Overview

 • the label.
 Note: these labels are translatable with the facetwp_i18n hook.

 • the name (i.e. what gets added to the URL).
-Note: each sorting rule’s name needs to be unique.
+Note: each sorting rule’s name needs to be unique, otherwise only one of the options with the same name will show up.

 • the sort criteria.
 Each sort criteria row includes the field name and sort direction.
 Each sort option can contain multiple sort criteria.
 Be careful to choose a field that is unique and set for each post.
 If this is not the case, it can lead to duplicate posts.
 Adding a second, fallback sorting method can also prevent this.